Julia Vargas Avenue

 Julia Vargas Avenue is a central east–west arterial road that passes through Ortigas Center in Metro Manila, Philippines.
-It is a four-lane divided road with one-way protected bike lanes that runs parallel to Ortigas Avenue to the north and Shaw Boulevard to the south.
+It is a four-lane divided road with one-way protected bike lanes that run parallel to Ortigas Avenue to the north and Shaw Boulevard to the south.
 The avenue stretches 2.3 km from Eulogio Rodriguez Jr. Avenue (C-5 Road) in Ugong, Pasig in the east to Epifanio de los Santos Avenue (EDSA) in Wack-Wack Greenhills, Mandaluyong in the west.

-It was named for philanthropist Doña Julia Vargas y Camus vda. de Ortigas, wife of Ortigas & Company Limited Partnership founder Don Francisco Ortigas y Barcinas who owned the Hacienda de Mandaloyon estate on which Ortigas Center was built.
+It was named for philanthropist Doña Julia Vargas de Ortigas, wife of Ortigas & Company Limited Partnership founder Don Francisco Ortigas y Barcinas, who owned the Hacienda de Mandaloyon estate on which Ortigas Center was built.

 Route description

 Julia Vargas Avenue originates at an intersection with C-5 Road, also known as E. Rodriguez, Jr. Avenue, where SM Center Pasig is located.
 It heads west across Valle Verde.
-Between the next intersection at Lanuza Avenue and City Golf, Vargas serves as the boundary between Valle Verde 3 and 4 villages.
+Between the next intersection at Lanuza Avenue and City Golf, Vargas is the boundary between Valle Verde 3 and 4 villages.
 It passes the Ortigas Home Depot, a Sitel call center building, and a row of bars on the northern side before it comes to an intersection with Meralco Avenue and the Meralco flyover.

 West of Meralco Avenue, the avenue officially enters the Ortigas Center business district.
-It passes the office towers in San Antonio, Pasig toward the border with Barangay Wack-Wack Greenhills, Mandaluyong at the intersection with ADB Avenue and San Miguel Avenue where the El Pueblo Real de Manila strip mall is located.
-This span of Julia Vargas Avenue onwards used to contain one-way unprotected bike lanes, which has since become faded.
+It passes the office towers in San Antonio, Pasig, toward the border with Barangay Wack-Wack Greenhills, Mandaluyong, at the intersection with ADB Avenue and San Miguel Avenue, where the El Pueblo Real de Manila strip mall is located.
+This span of Julia Vargas Avenue onwards used to contain one-way unprotected bike lanes, which have since faded.

 The Ortigas Walkways Project, a series of elevated pedestrian walkways, covers the span of Julia Vargas Avenue within San Antonio.

-From ADB and San Miguel to its western terminus at EDSA, Vargas is one-way westbound only, with the left side of the road only allowing left turns to St. Francis Street, while the right side of the road continues as a service road and allows right turns to Bank Drive.
-Here, at the western edge of Ortigas Center, is St. Francis Square Mall, San Miguel Corporation Headquarters, and SM Megamall, where the avenue ends at EDSA.
+From ADB and San Miguel to Bank and St. Francis, Vargas is one-way westbound only.
+The left side of the road only allows left turns to St. Francis Street, while the right side continues as a service road and allows right turns to Bank Drive.
+At the western edge of Ortigas Center are St. Francis Square Mall, San Miguel Corporation Headquarters, and SM Megamall.
+The avenue ends at EDSA as a two-way carriageway.

 Development

 Carpool lanes

-The road was previously a six-lane divided avenue with no bike lanes until 2018, when an experimental road diet was implemented, changing the corridor into a widened four-lane (two lanes per direction) divided avenue with one-way bike lanes with bollards.
-On each direction, one lane acted as a carpool lane for at least four passengers per vehicle, while the other was designated as a non-carpool lane.
+The road was previously a six-lane divided avenue with no bike lanes until 2018 when an experimental road diet was implemented.
+This diet changed the corridor into a widened four-lane (two lanes per direction) divided avenue with one-way bike lanes with bollards.
+In each direction, one lane acted as a carpool lane for at least four passengers per vehicle, while the other was designated as a non-carpool lane.

-This traffic scheme has since been rescinded due to it being confusing for motorists.
-Despite this, the lane markings remain, with vehicle traffic during rush hours largely ignoring the lane markings, informally reverting the avenue back into its six-lane (three lanes per direction) state.
+This traffic scheme has since been rescinded due to motorist confusion.
+Despite this, the lane markings remain, and vehicle traffic during rush hours largely ignores them, informally reverting the avenue to its six-lane (three lanes per direction) state.